sediq8345/To-do-list/README.md

 - **CSS**: Applied styling to enhance the appearance and layout.
 - **JavaScript**: Utilized for dynamic interactions and DOM manipulation.

+## Contributions

 Contributions are welcome!
 If you have any suggestions or improvements, please feel free to make a pull request.
+Don't forget to create it in your own branch.

 **Thank you**